singingwolfboy/netlify-home/_posts/2015-11-02-a-step-by-step-guide-hosting-expose-on-netlify.md

 ---

 Today, we're going to look at how to host a photo and video portfolio built with [Expose](https://github.com/Jack000/Expose) on netlify, including setting up continuous deployment.

+Expose is a Bash script that turns images and videos into a photoessay similar to [jack.ventures](http://jack.ventures/) or [jack.works](http://jack.works/)--the author's personal blogs.

 With a few simple tweaks, Expose can work with netlify to continually and consistently update your photo and video content.